 I shaped each piece as an oblong, as seen here in my guide to shaping a batard.

 After shaping, gently place the dough into their baskets and into the fridge for an overnight proof.
 My wife keeps telling me we need either a bigger fridge or a dedicated bread proofing fridge not enough space for food with double batches of dough!
 “It’s worth it” I keep telling her.
 She silently agrees each time she toasts a piece of bread in the morning with her eggs.

 Score + Bake – 7:30 a.m. (the next day)

 Place your baking stone in your oven at the middle position and turn it on to 510ºF (265°C) for a 1-hour pre-heat.

 After one hour, take one of your loaves out of the fridge and cut a piece of parchment paper to place on top of the basket containing the dough.
 Take your peel and then put it on top of those two and quickly invert it, so the dough is now resting on the parchment paper and the peel.

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
 I’ve been practicing more with my single long slash for the batard, and I think I’ve found my perfect angle.
 Take the razor and place it 90º over the loaf and then rotate left (I’m left-handed if you’re right-handed rotate right) by 45º and score.

-Place the dough into the combo cooker and turn the heat down to 450ºF and cook for 25 minutes.
-After this time, open the oven, remove the top lid of the combo cooker, close and cook for an additional 40 minutes.
-I could have probably cooked these loaves an extra 5 minutes more.
-I think the higher hydration might require a little bit longer bake.
-Next time I’ll push that second half of the bake to 45 minutes and see how it goes.
+Place the dough into the combo cooker and turn the heat down to 450ºF (232°C) and bake for 25 minutes.
+After this time, open the oven, remove the top lid of the combo cooker, close and bake for an additional 45 minutes or until done to your liking.